F3real/F3real.github.io/content/blockchain_ctf2.md

     The executed code is given all available gas and is vulnerable to reentrancy.
     We can manually limit amount of gas sent with `<address>.call.value(x).gas(gasAmount)()`

-In function `withdraw` we see that gas limit is not set and that `withdrewThisYear` flag is only being set after call returns.
+In function `withdraw` we see that the gas limit is not set and that `withdrewThisYear` flag is only being set after call returns.

 ```text
                 Trust Fund     Attacker contract